NickDeWyngaert/simple-crud-ui/README.md

 ## To Do
 * General
+   - [ ] Remove reload icon from toolbar and integrate it in both view's
 * Basic view
    - [ ] Dynamic width and height for each movie item (movie img)
 * Advanced view